 - Crypto wallets

 If any (or all) of this sounds new and weird, don’t worry.
-In this article, we’ll define some of these core terms, and scratch the surface of decentralized technologies, what they can do, and how they work in Web3.
+In this article, we’ll define these core terms, and scratch the surface of decentralized Web3 tech.

 What is blockchain technology?